altLab/photon-resin-calibration/README.md

 ----
 ![image](https://user-images.githubusercontent.com/11083514/40264048-e9b664de-5b13-11e8-9322-67906841a8fd.png)

-This poor job of a test was my own done with the old version that exposed to the FEP, made with anycubic green resin, was run with the base exposure and normal exposure at 2s
+This was test was my own, done with the old version that exposed to the FEP, made with anycubic green resin, was run with the base exposure and normal exposure at 2s, the poor job in cleaning the resin excess maked it more less impossible to detect other important features of the test :P

 You can see that the minimum viable exposure for this resin (The first resin column to cure) is 2sx4 = 8s this is the setting i use for 2.5µ layers

-The poor job in cleaning the resin excess makes it more less impossible to detect what are the other important settings :P

 ---
 Kudos to @Reonarudo for finding what makes .photon files tick.
 Check his project to convert images into .photon files (here)[https://github.com/Reonarudo/pcb2photon]